ral-facilities/datagateway-api/README.md

 #### Endpoints:
 The logic for each endpoint are within `/src/resources`.
-They are split into entities and non entities.
-Each endpoint has its own file within these folders e.g. the datafile endpoint is in `/src/resources/entities/datafiles_endpoints.py`.
-Inside of this file there is a class for each type of endpoint e.g. `/datafiles/count`.
-Each class is then imported to `/main.py` and added as a resource.
+They are split into entities, non_entities and table_endpoints.
+The entities package contains `entities_map` which maps entity names to their sqlalchemy model.
+The `entity_endpoint` module contains the function that is used to generate endpoints at start up.
+`table_endpoints` contains the endpoint classes that are table specific.
+Finally, non_entities contains the session endpoint.

 #### Mapped classes: